 - Patchy wear implies the tire is out of balance.
 Have a mechanic spin and rotate your tires, as this will help equalize the wear.

 Age: All tires have a date code stamped on the sidewall.
 Tire rubber degrades and dries out over time.
 This can cause cracking and stress on the tire’s structural composition, possibly resulting in failure, including blowouts and tread shredding at higher speeds.
 Older tires often have problems maintaining proper inflation which can cause gas consumption to rise, wasting valuable fuel.
-If your tires are more than 5 years old you should have your auto service professional inspect the tires and check the date code.
+If your tires are more than five years old, you should have your auto service professional inspect the tires and check the date code.
 If you need to buy new tires, AAA recommends not buying tires that are more than a year old.

-Whether you drive a four-wheel drive Ford pickup truck, or a front-wheel drive Volkswagen, visit our AAA certified tire center.
+Whether you drive a four-wheel drive Ford pickup truck or a front-wheel drive Volkswagen, visit our AAA certified tire center.
 Our professional sales associates and service technicians are ready to help you with all of your tire needs.
 You will find our prices competitive and a complete line of quality, brand-name, tires.
-In addition, with every set of tires you purchase (either 2 or 4) you will receive lifetime tire rotation and tire balance, plus we will fix any flats for the life of the tires.
+Also, with every set of tires you purchase (either 2 or 4) you will receive lifetime tire rotation and tire balance, plus we will fix any flats for the life of the tires.